Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios.md

     [[Amplitude instance] setTrackingOptions:options];
     ```

-Tracking for each field can be individually disabled, and has a corresponding method (for example, `disableCountry`, `disableLanguage`).
+Tracking for each field can be individually controlled, and has a corresponding method (for example, `disableCountry`, `disableLanguage`).

 | <div class="big-column">Method</div> | Description |
 | --- | --- |